 Gosh, it has been two years since I visited here.
 I bet at least that much for you too dear readers (if there are any left).

 I am firmly settled here in Budapest.
 Since my last writing, my kitchen is complete and I have fed masses and given a few classes.
 I still have love, and a dog, and my roof is cozier than ever.
 Today, I was driving, yes I have a car now, from an industrial area to the north of the city back home with snap-together shelves, which I know will be a nightmare for me to assemble.
 If it says it is a snap, it ain’t.
 I knew the way home, but I used my WAZE navigation app to see what it saw with the pre-holiday traffic starting its lazy snarl.
-It took me a wonderful way down the rakpart and along the Duna (Danube).
-The city opened up and I saw the beautiful bridges and castle, and Parliament.
+It took me via the rakpart down and along the Duna (Danube).
+A wonderful way I would not have chosen.
+The city opened up and I saw the beautiful bridges, castle, and Parliament.
 I am grateful to have found myself here; it made me fall in love with Budapest all over again.
 Many roads can lead home.

 So go out and buy the biggest most expensive grapefruit for yourself and sit in revelation of how a small fruit can make so much difference on a gray day.